Im$\{\chi^{(3)}\}$ spectra of 110-cut GaAs, GaP, and Si near the two-photon absorption band edge: Discussion

 The complete set of measurements performed ranged from 0.62 -- 1.38 eV for GaAs, 0.77 -- 1.91 eV for GaP, and 0.62 -- 1.03 eV for Si.
 Long-lifetime time-independent FCA was observed to be negligible in the regime studied in this work as evidenced by the complete recovery of the transmission of the probe at sufficiently large positive time delays.
 The antisymmetric part of $\Delta T_1/T_1$ in the rotation scans was generally small in comparison to the symmetric part, and thus the photorefractive effect did not significantly affect the anisotropy measurements in the regime studied.
 However, other anomalies were observed within this range for which the model for 2PA considered in this work was unable to explain, as detailed in Section \ref{sec:experimentresultstimedelay}.
 The anomaly observed in time delay scans characterized by asymmetric temporal broadening and strong nonlinear loss precluded an estimation of $\beta$ at 1.38 eV for GaAs and 1.91 eV for GaP, near their respective band gaps.
 This anomaly indicated the presence of a transient effect of the pump on the probe which depended on the history of the incident field.
 A distinctly different anomaly was observed in time delay scans characterized by an antisymmetric component with an increase in probe transmission for positive delays for which the likely source was a nonlinear refractive index phase grating.
 This precluded an estimation of $\beta$ at 0.62 -- 0.69 eV for GaAs, 0.77 -- 1.24 eV for GaP, and 0.62 -- 0.69 eV for Si, near their respective two-photon band edges.
 The co-polarized rotation scans often did not follow the expected form of 2PA for $\overline{4}3m$ or $m3m$ crystal symmetry when the antisymmetric time delay scan anomaly was observed.
 However, some of the rotation scans did still match the expected form even with the presence of a time delay scan anomaly which suggests that 2PA may still be dominant at zero time delays.
 The complete set of measurements is outlined in the Supplementary Material.
 The 2PA spectra presented here reflect only the data for which no anomaly was observed.

-The dispersion observed in GaAs in Fig. \ref{fig:betagaas} indicates that the spectral structure of 2PA is more complex than predicted by the Jones-Reiss model and thus motivates the need for first-principles calculations.
+The dispersion observed in GaAs in Fig. \ref{fig:betagaas} indicates that the spectral structure of 2PA is more complex than predicted by the Jones-Reiss model.
 The peak in 2PA measured at 1.13 eV is close to that expected from the Jones-Reiss model of 1.03 eV.
-The number of surviving spectral measurements of $\beta$ in GaP and Si are too few to make compelling statements about the agreement with the Garcia-Kalyanaraman model, but this also illustrates the importance of identifying anomalous responses not attributable to 2PA which is often only possible with a 2-beam experiment.
+The measured spectra is comparable in magnitude to ab initio calculations.
+The number of surviving spectral measurements of $\beta$ in GaP and Si are too few to make compelling statements about the agreement with phenomenological models, but this also illustrates the importance of identifying anomalous responses not attributable to 2PA which is often only possible with a 2-beam experiment.
+Measurements of 2PA in GaP at increased spectral density near $E_0/2$ could better constrain the relative strengths of direct and indirect two-photon transitions.
+2PA in Si between $E_g/2 = 0.56$ eV and $E_0'/2 = 1.75$ eV is due to either phonon-mediated transitions or transitions involving defect or dopant states.
+Measurements of the degenerate 2PA spectrum dependence on temperature in this spectral range could verify the relative contributions to 2PA by these two mechanisms.
+The ab initio calculations of 2PA in Si by Murayama, et al. consider only direct transitions and thus are applicable in describing 2PA above $E_0'/2$.\cite{murayama}